liammagee/fp/README.md

          * *initialExtent*: The *initial* extent, or diameter, around the point of origin, where agents can be generated, expressed as a percentage (0 - 100).
          * *maxExtent*: The *maximum* extent, or diameter, around the point of origin, where agents can be generated, expressed as a percentage (0 - 100).
          * *initialCircle*: Whether the initial distribution of agents is in a circle.
 If false, the distribution is a square.
+         * *initialSpeed*: The initial speed of the agent.
+         * *initialPerturbBy*: The amount to perturb, or modify, the agent's direction each tick.
          * *randomAge*: Whether the agent's age is randomly set, initially.
+         * *shuffle*: Whether to shuffle agents before each tick.
+Shuffling can be expensive for large number of agents, but can ensure properly randomised simulations.
      + Network options:
          * *establishLinks*: Whether agents can establish links with each other.
          * *chanceToJoinNetwork*: The likelihood of establishing a link when meeting another agent (values are between 0.0 and 1.0).